benhamill/benhamill.github.com/_posts/2018-12-31-linguistics-minute-eth-and-thorn.md

 ---
 layout: post
-title: "Linguistics Minute: Eth and Thorn"
+title: "Eth and Thorn"
 date: "2018-12-31 19:55:00 -0500"
-category: linguistics-minute
+category: Linguistics Minute
 ---
 _This was originally published in my work Slack on 2016-08-15, but I've since been convinced that more people than just those few who can even read it there